Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis: ZSLA: Proposed Method

 \walon{Now, given two seen attributes $a_k$ and $a_l \in \mathbf{A}^s$ in which $a_k = \{\beta^c(a_k), \beta^p(a_k)\}$ and $a_l = \{\beta^c(a_l), \beta^p(a_l)\}$, if $a_k$ and $a_l$ have common ground in either the base attribute of adjectives (i.e. $\beta^c(a_k) = \beta^c(a_l) \in \mathbf{B}^c$) or the one of object parts (i.e. $\beta^p(a_k) = \beta^p(a_l) \in \mathbf{B}^p$) but not both, then we can use the \emph{\textbf{intersection operation}} $\mathbb{I}$ to extract such common base attribute from $a_k$ and $a_l$:

-For instance, the intersection operation $\mathbb{I}$ is able to extract the base attribute ``red'' from the seen attributes ``red wing'' and ``red breast''; or the base attribute ``tail'' from the seen attributes ``buff tail'' and ``black tail''. }
+For instance, $\mathbb{I}$ is able to extract the base attribute ``red'' from the seen attributes ``red wing'' and ``red breast''; or the base attribute ``tail'' from the seen attributes ``buff tail'' and ``black tail''. }

 \walon{Once we obtain the base attributes via intersection over seen attributes, we further adopt the \emph{\textbf{union operation}} $\mathbb{U}$ to create novel attributes.
 Given two pairs of seen attributes $\{a_k, a_l\}$ and $\{a_{{k}'}, a_{{l}'}\}$ in which $\beta^c(a_k) = \mathbb{I}(a_k, a_l)$ and $\beta^p(a_{{k}'}) = \mathbb{I}(a_{{k}'}, a_{{l}'})$, i.e. $\{a_k, a_l\}$ share the same base attribute of adjective while $\{a_{{k}'}, a_{{l}'}\}$ share the same base attribute of object part, a novel attribute $\tilde{a}$ can be synthesized by combining $\beta^c(a_k)$ and $\beta^p(a_{{k}'})$, i.e. $\tilde{a} = \mathbb{U}(\beta^c(a_k), \beta^p(a_{{k}'}))$.
 In particular, if such combination of base attributes has been seen in $\mathbf{A}^s$, i.e. there exists an attribute $a \in \mathbf{A}^s$ where $\beta^c(a) = \beta^c(\tilde{a})$ and $\beta^p(a) = \beta^p(\tilde{a})$, we say the seen attribute $a$ is \emph{\textbf{reconstructed}} by $\tilde{a}$.
 Otherwise, if none of the seen attributes has the identical combination as our synthesized $\tilde{a}$, we denote $\tilde{a}$ a \emph{\textbf{novel attribute}} and $\tilde{a} \in \mathbf{A}^u$.
 In summary, extracting base attributes from seen attributes via intersection, followed by combining the base attributes into novel attributes via union, holistically forms our \emph{\textbf{decompose-and-reassemble}} procedure to synthesize the novel attributes.}